A proof of Dunfield-Gukov-Rasmussen Conjecture: On Bockstein spectral sequences

 \begin{example} Consider the chain complex $C = \ZZ \stackrel{\cdot p^k}{\lra} \ZZ$ for some $k \geq 1$.
 The first exact couple at stake is:

 In general, for $1\leq i\leq k$, the $i$th exact couple is given by:

 and finally the $(k+1)$-st exact couple is identically $0$. \end{example}

 \begin{proposition} The first page of the~Bockstein spectral sequence of a~chain complex $C$ of abelian groups is $H(C; \ZZ/p\ZZ)$.
-If the chain complex $C$ is free and finitely generated, then the~Bockstein spectral sequence converges in finitely many steps and the infinite page is canonically isomorphic to the~free part of\/ $H(C; \ZZ)$ tensored with $\ZZ/p\ZZ$. \end{proposition}
+If the chain complex $C$ is free and finitely generated, then the~Bockstein spectral sequence converges in finitely many steps and the infinite page is canonically isomorphic to the~quotient of\/ $H(C; \ZZ)$ by its torsion submodule, tensored with $\ZZ/p\ZZ$. \end{proposition}

 \begin{proof}[Sketch of the~proof] This is a~very classical result and the proof is rather elementary.
-First, using Smith normal form of differentials, one obtains that every free and finitely generated complex of $\ZZ$-modules is a direct sum of shifted complexes of the form \begin{enumerate} \item $0 \lra \ZZ \lra 0$, \item $0\lra \ZZ \stackrel{\cdot r}{\lra} \ZZ \lra 0$ with $r$ an integer coprime with $p$, \item $0\lra \ZZ \xrightarrow{\,\cdot p^kr\,} \ZZ \lra 0$ with $k\geq 1$ and $r$ an integer coprime with $p$. \end{enumerate} In case (\ref{it:diffcomplex1}), the spectral sequence converges immediately and its infinite page is equal to $\ZZ/p\ZZ$.
+First, using Smith normal form of differentials, one obtains that every free and finitely generated complex of $\ZZ$-modules is a direct sum of shifted complexes of the form \begin{enumerate}\item $0 \lra \ZZ \lra 0$, \item $0\lra \ZZ \stackrel{\cdot r}{\lra} \ZZ \lra 0$ with $r$ an integer coprime with $p$, \item $0\lra \ZZ \xrightarrow{\,\cdot p^kr\,} \ZZ \lra 0$ with $k\geq 1$ and $r$ an integer coprime with $p$. \end{enumerate} In case (\ref{it:diffcomplex1}), the spectral sequence converges immediately and its infinite page is equal to $\ZZ/p\ZZ$.
 In case (\ref{it:diffcomplex2}), the spectral sequence converges immediately and its infinite page is equal to $0$.
 Case (\ref{it:diffcomplex3}) is dealt with in Example~\ref{ex:Bocksteinpk}: it converges to $0$ at the $(k+1)$-st page. \end{proof}